Proximal Gradient Method with Extrapolation and Line Search for a Class of Nonconvex and Nonsmooth Problems: Introduction

-Due to the importance and the popularity of \eqref{model}, various attempts have been made to solve it efficiently, especially when the problem involves a large number of variables.
-One popular class of methods for solving \eqref{model} are first-order methods due to their cheap iteration cost and good convergence properties.
-Among them, the proximal gradient (PG) method\footnote{PG is also known as the forward-backward splitting algorithm \cite{cp2011proximal} or the iterative shrinkage-thresholding algorithm \cite{bt2009a}.} \cite{fm1981a,lm1979splitting} is arguably the most fundamental one, whose basic iteration is
+Due to the importance and the popularity of problem \eqref{model}, tremendous attempts have been made to solve it efficiently, especially when the problem involves a large number of variables.
+One popular class of methods for solving problem \eqref{model} is the first-order method due to the computational simplicity and good convergence properties.
+Among various first-order methods, the proximal gradient (PG) method \cite{fm1981a,lm1979splitting} (also known as the forward-backward splitting algorithm \cite{cp2011proximal} \textit{or} the iterative shrinkage-thresholding algorithm \cite{bt2009a}) is arguably the most fundamental one, whose basic iterative step reads as follows:

 where $\mu > 0$ is a constant depending on the Lipschitz constant $L_f$ of $\nabla f$.
-However, PG can be slow in practice; see, for example, \cite{bt2009a,oc2015adaptive,wcp2017linear}.
-Therefore, a large amount of research has been conducted to accelerate PG for solving \eqref{model}.
-One simple and widely studied strategy is to perform \textit{extrapolation} in the spirit of Nesterov's extrapolation techniques \cite{n1983a,n2013introductory}, whose basic idea is to make use of historical information at each iteration.
-A typical scheme of the proximal gradient method with extrapolation (PGe) for solving \eqref{model} is
+However, the PG method can be slow in practice; see, for example, \cite{bt2009a,oc2015adaptive,wcp2017linear}.
+Therefore, a large amount of research has been conducted to accelerate PG for solving problem \eqref{model}.

+One simple and widely studied strategy is to perform \textit{extrapolation} in the spirit of Nesterov's acceleration techniques \cite{n1983a,n2013introductory}, whose key idea is to make use of historical information at each iteration.
+A typical scheme of the proximal gradient method with extrapolation (PGe) for solving problem \eqref{model} is